How to grow Nandina, common name Heavenly Bamboo

 There is quite some variance in the Nandinas commonly offered for sale from large shrubs to compact small shrubs.

-One of the most popular varieties to grow is Nandina domestica 'Fire power' which as the name suggests has strong autumn/winter colour and a largish shrub which will reach 1.5m .
-To get berries the shrub needs a good amount of sun and warmth and so performs better during good summers.
+One of the most popular varieties to grow is Nandina domestica 'Fire power' which, as the name suggests, has a strong fiery red autumn/winter colour and a largish shrub which will reach 1.5m .
+Nandina domestica 'Richmond' has the RHS garden merit award and is said to be more reliable for producing berries and good colour.

 Not all Nandina produce berries, some N. domestica varieties do, and in particular 'Richmond' which has the AGM reputedly for more reliably producing berries and grows to around 2m.
 N.'Fire Power' is widely grown in the UK which has good colour but not so good on the berry front.